marcoverl/CVUserGuide/source/ManagingGPUs.rst

 Just for reference, we provide a CentOS7.x image (**GPU-CentOS7-INFNPadova-x86_64-<date>**) which has the same content of the *CentOS7x-INFNPadova-x86-64-<date>* public images, and in addition provides the CUDA toolkit and the needed drivers.
-This image was tested with Nvidia T4 GPUs.
+This image was tested with Nvidia T4 GPUs and with Nvidia V100 GPUs.

 ..
 WARNING ::